Alkenso/sLaunchctl/README.md

 sLaunchctl fills this gap providing convenient API that wraps up launchctl tool.

+Read the article dedicated to the package: [sLaunchctl — Swift API to manage Daemons and Agents](https://medium.com/@alkenso/slaunchctl-swift-api-to-manage-daemons-and-agents-eea357f04782)

 ### Library family
 You can also find Swift libraries for macOS / *OS development
 - [SwiftConvenience](https://github.com/Alkenso/SwiftConvenience): Swift common extensions and utilities used in everyday development